flthibaud/TwitchLiveNotifier/README.md

-# Discord Twitch Bot Template
+# TwitchLiveNotifier

-A modular Go template for a Discord bot that notifies multiple Twitch channels when they go live via EventSub webhooks.
+TwitchLiveNotifier is a modular Go application for a Discord bot that notifies multiple Twitch channels when they go live using Twitch EventSub webhooks.

 ## Prerequisites